metauni/metauni.github.io/posts/festival/festival.md

 - **14:00-14:30** [Eleanor McMurtry](https://eleanorve.net), *Composable models of computation*.
 - **14:30-15:00** Isaac Smith, *Comments on (the Mathematics of) Producing Twisted Quantum Doubles*.

-There is a [video](https://youtu.be/q2FSwEIHCbk) of some of the silly bits.
+The highlight of the event was the [vandalism of its venue](https://youtu.be/jryDAxI3XSo).
+There is a [video](https://youtu.be/q2FSwEIHCbk) of some of the other silly bits.

 # Talk details